Push vs Pull Inventory Management: What Should You Choose?

 How Pull Systems Work for Inventory Management

-A classic example of a pull system is the Kanban method, originally developed by Toyota.
-In this approach, visual signals (traditionally cards or bins) indicate when more components are needed in the production process.
-When a customer order arrives, it triggers a chain reaction of signals that flow backward through the supply chain, prompting each stage to produce only what is needed to fulfill that order.
+A classic example of a pull system is the kanban method, originally developed by Toyota.
+In this approach, visual signals (traditionally cards or two-bin systems) indicate when more components are needed in the production process.
+When a customer order arrives or a bin empties, it triggers a chain reaction of signals — called a kanban loop — that flow backward through the supply chain, prompting each stage to produce only what is needed.

 Advantages of Pull Inventory Management